Camp Sierpinski

 Fostering curiosity, connection, and discovery through engaging and challenging mathematics.

 Camp Sierpiński is a 2-week residential camp for students aged 11 – 14.
-It’s named in honor of Waclaw Sierpiński, a polish mathematician.
+It’s named in honor of Waclaw Sierpiński, a Polish mathematician.
 Our camp mascot is the Sierpiński triangle, which is a playful nod to our research triangle location.
 From fractals to the Axiom of Choice and the Continuum Hypothesis, much of Sierpiński’s work delved into the strange and beautiful properties of infinity.
 These topics embody the sense of curiosity and wonder we aim to inspire in our students.

 At Camp Sierpiński, we’re creating an environment where students don’t just learn math — they discover a sense of belonging, develop resilience, and build a lifelong connection with the mathematical community.
 Our camp will empower participants to experience math as both fascinating and challenging, demonstrating that it’s not just fun when it’s easy, but even more rewarding when you push through difficulties.